QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: Ethical Considerations

 \section{Ethical Considerations}

 Another ethical consideration is the potential for inherent biases within the source data.
-QFrBLiMP sentence are derived from the BDL, a normative and official linguistic resource for Quebec-French.
+QFrBLiMP sentences are derived from the BDL, a normative and official linguistic resource for Quebec-French.
 While this ensures grammatical correctness according to a specific standard, it may also embed institutional or prescriptive biases.
-Moreover, the OQLF may be considered a political institution due to Quebec being the only French-native speaking nation in North America; thus, some minimal pairs might not be accepted elsewhere as valid French \citep{hambye2014language}.
+Moreover, the OQLF may be considered a political institution, given that Quebec is the only French-speaking nation in North America; thus, some MPs might not be accepted elsewhere as valid French \citep{hambye2014language}.

 As with any tool for evaluating and improving LLM, the potential for misuse must be considered.
 Indeed, improving text generation quality through such benchmarks could lead to the misuse of LLMs for harmful purposes, such as disinformation, harmful text generation, and online harassment \citep{vessey2016language, mcdougall2019connecting, weidinger2021ethical, bender2021dangers}.
-While the intended use of QFrBLiMP is for research and development, the creators of such resources bear a responsibility to acknowledge that improvements spurred by their work could be dually used.
+While the intended use of QFrBLiMP is for research and development, the creators of such resources bear a responsibility to acknowledge that improvements spurred by their work could be used in both research and development.